 No, that’s not a typo.
 There is another Go Ape location, the company extending their reach to Alexandra Palace.
-Offering truly awe-inspiring views of the city, adult and children alike can enjoy themselves amid the Tree Top Adventures walking along suspended walkways, bridges, and tunnels.
+Offering truly awe-inspiring views of the city, adults and children alike can enjoy themselves amid the Tree Top Adventures, walking along suspended walkways, bridges, and tunnels.
 There is also an exciting zip line to ride as well, racing through the treetops.

 Location: Alexandra Palace Way N22 7AY; 0845 6439215